 The authors provide recommendations for effective dual enrollment practices and public policies.
 The authors provide tools, processes and procedures to improve educational outcomes for a broader range of students including at-risk, low-income pupils and those who are historically underrepresented in higher education.
-The authors collected and evaluated data from 8 sites including 10 colleges and 21 high schools which generated a quality resource.
-K-12 and college teachers and administrators may use these concepts, strategies and findings in dual enrollment classrooms, programs, schools and districts.
+The authors collected and evaluated data from eight sites including 10 colleges and 21 high schools which generated a quality resource.
+Kindergarten through grade 12 (K–12) and college teachers and administrators may use these concepts, strategies and findings in dual enrollment classrooms, programs, schools and districts.

 Educational leaders may read this article about a comprehensive model of implementing high-quality instruction for English Learners.
 Based on research, the authors provide detailed components that can be used in school reform, instructional planning, professional development, parent outreach, and monitoring outcomes.

 - Learning Hubs: In-Person Learning for the Whole Child